swgpu/SWGPU/README.md

 Some words about our philosophy:
 - **Robustness:** We used only simple and efficient methods coming from the industrie for nearly two decades.
 - **Flexibility:** Create your own renderers.
-Handle render and update loops.
+Handle render and update loops in a state-less way.
 - **Modularity:** We used modular architecture to keep things simple and separate.
 - **Performance:** We used WebGPU API for a blazing fast rendering.
 - **Lightweight:** The lib minzipped size is just 73 kB (1Mb with Rapier2D & Rapier3D).